WorkOfStan/mycms/README.md

 ### `/dist`
 Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder in order to easily start.
 Replace the string `MYCMSPROJECTNAMESPACE` with your project namespace.
-Replace the string `MYCMSPROJECTSPECIFIC` with other website specific information (Brand, Twitter address, phone number, database table_prefix in phinx.yml...).
+Replace the string `MYCMSPROJECTSPECIFIC` with other site specific information (Brand, Twitter address, phone number, database table_prefix in phinx.yml...).
 If you want to use your own table name prefix, it is recommanded to change database related strings before first running [`./build.sh`](dist/build.sh).

 To adapt the content and its structure either adapt migrations [content_table](dist/db/migrations/20200607204634_content_table.php) and [content_example](dist/db/migrations/20200703213436_content_example.php)